This post is current and updated regularly. Last updated as of March 2020!

 You may work for an agency or within a high school.
 Some places require you to teach classes, others actually have you doing admissions paperwork.
 The worst places will have you writing your students’ essays for them.

 My Tasks as a College Counselor:

-I start meeting with students in their first year of high school (year 10) all the way through the application process.
-In their first two years, I counsel them on things like appropriate extracurricular activities, writing an essay, tips for scoring well on the ACT and TOEFL and creating a high school resume.
+I started meeting with students in their first year of high school (year 10) all the way through the application process.
+In their first two years, I counseled them on things like appropriate extracurricular activities, writing an essay, tips for scoring well on the ACT and TOEFL and creating a high school resume.

-In the fall I help year 12 students prepare their applications.
-While the Chinese college counselors actually help them pick universities and go over admissions strategies, I focus on the essays and interview prep.
-I help students come up with incredible topics for their common app essay that are unique to their personality and story.
-Then I help them edit those essays.
+In the fall I helped year 12 students prepare their applications.
+While the Chinese college counselors actually help them pick universities and go over admissions strategies, I focused on the essays and interview prep.
+I helped students come up with incredible topics for their common app essays that are unique to their personality and story.
+Then I helped them edit those essays.

 I never, ever, ever write essays for the kids, and I purposely leave a few “Chinglish” phrases in the essay so that the admissions officer knows the student wrote it.

-Every once and a while I’ll teach classes on things like essay writing and interviewing.
-We also have fun events like a dumpling making party, a mooncake party, a graduation celebration and a summer school college fair.
+Every once and a while I’d teach classes on things like essay writing and interviewing.
+We also have fun events like a dumpling-making party, a mooncake party, a graduation celebration, and a summer school college fair.

 Again, not all offices are like mine.
 I have a friend who is a college counselor at a Chinese high school in Ningbo and she gives two classes a week.
 I have another friend in Beijing who does all of the administrative paperwork and helps kids select colleges in addition to helping with the essays and interview prep.
 She works with fewer students intensively, while I do fewer tasks with a larger group of students.

 Want to see a day in the life of a college counselor in China?
 Read it here!

 College Counselor Benefits